 Here are some elements which can be forgotten and so lead to last minute panic:

 - Pre-event communication to customers and prospects

 - Transportation of equipment to and from event

 - Walls (shell scheme or are you building or bringing your own stand)

-- Website update (via events page or press release)
+- Website update (via events page, blog or press release)

-By starting work on an event early, you limit the last minute stress.
-Because there will always be things that cannot be planned for which will contribute to that stress so best to be organised and plan early.
+By starting the event planning process early, you limit the last minute stress.
+Because there will always be things that cannot be planned for which will contribute to that stress so best to be organised and start early.